Temmabashi Station: Keihan Railway

 There are two ticket gates in the east and west.
-The Osaka Municipal Subway Tanimachi Line is close to the east gate.
+The Osaka Metro Tanimachi Line is close to the east gate.
 The station consists of two side platforms and one island platform serving four tracks.
 The two tracks in the north are used for trains to and from Nakanoshima, and the two in the south for trains to and from Yodoyabashi.

 Platforms

 Others

 There was a side platform, an island platform, and a dead-end platform which together accommodated four tracks before Temmabashi Station was shifted underground.